 Toxic chemicals are widespread throughout modern society, but most of us are unaware of them or are lucky to never come in contact with them.
 Some toxic materials, like asbestos and lead, are heavily regulated to protect the general consumer, but it is still possible for workers in certain manufacturing and construction industries to be exposed to them and suffer from chronic illnesses.
 Even more common materials like pesticides, carbon monoxide, and manganese can cause severe brain damage when inhaled or ingested.

 If you have suffered a brain injury due to toxic exposure, you may be able to file a personal injury claim against the party who exposed you to dangerous chemicals.
-At Wingate, Russotti, Shapiro & Halperin, LLP, our team of experienced and knowledgeable New York toxic exposure brain injury lawyers can investigate your case and diligently pursue compensation on your behalf from whoever caused your injuries.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our team of experienced and knowledgeable New York toxic exposure brain injury lawyers can investigate your case and diligently pursue compensation on your behalf from whoever caused your injuries.
 To speak to us in a free consultation, call our office at (212) 986-7353.

 There are approximately 1,000 substances that, if you are exposed to them, may result in brain injury.
 This can range from temporary unconsciousness to long-term medical conditions to fatal inhalation.
 Despite strict regulations on hazardous materials and dangerous toxins, many workers, homeowners, and tenants are exposed to them every day across New York.